 Q: What is the Ontario Coalition for Better Child Care?

-A: The Ontario Coalition for Better Child Care (OCBCC), founded in 1981, advocates for universally accessible, high quality, not-for-profit, regulated child care in the province of Ontario.
+A: The Ontario Coalition for Better Child Care (OCBCC), founded in 1981, advocates for affordable, accessible, and high quality child care in Ontario.

-We are a non-partisan public awareness and advocacy group with broad membership including the education, labour, student and women’s and francophone communities.
+We are a non-partisan public awareness and advocacy group with broad membership including the education, labour, student, women’s, and francophone communities.
 The OCBCC works in advocacy at all levels of government (federal, provincial, and municipal).
 We work with national partners to ensure the Federal government is involved in funding Early Learning and Care programs.
 At a provincial level, we work with the government and opposition parties, lobbying for policy and funding.

 Q: What do students receive as a member of the OCBCC?

-A: Membership means that you are part of an organization advocating for high quality, accessible, universal, non-profit child care.
+A: Membership means that you are part of an organization advocating for high quality, accessible, and affordable child care.
 Better wages and working conditions for child care staff, adequate funding for service and effective public policy are the mainstays of our work.

-Membership helps you join our collective voice to benefit the child care community and all children and parents in the province.
+Membership helps you join our collective voice to benefit the child care community and all children and families in the province.

 In addition to providing the tools to help you advocate for child care in your community and participate with us in federal, provincial and local campaigns, membership brings you:

-- child care news through our email tree and newsletter, Child Care Watch
+- child care news through our email blasts

 - discounted fees on workshops, conferences and publications